I

-t's pretty obvious why few athletes wear eyeglasses when they're in the game: Glasses fog up, slip, and even fall off.
+It's pretty obvious why few athletes wear eyeglasses when they're in the game: Glasses fog up, slip, and even fall off.
 They provide no peripheral (side) vision.
 And the frame and lens edges can be distracting.

 Contact lenses are clearly better than glasses for sports, and they also allow athletes to wear protective goggles that prevent eye injuries.
-But which kind of contacts should an athlete choose -- soft lenses or GP contacts?

 The answer is, the same attributes that make GP contacts better performers in everyday life make them better performers in sports, too: